Bloomsburg Fair: History

 It was originally held as an agricultural exhibition located on the lower end of Second Street, which is now Main Street.
 Since then it has grown to be the largest fair in the Commonwealth of Pennsylvania.
 The Bloomsburg Fair was started by Caleb Barton in 1854.
 The 156th Bloomsburg Fair was held from September 25 to October 2, 2010.
 In 2006, fair attendance for the week reached 413,203 people.
-The 157th Fair was scheduled to be held from September 24, 2011, to October 1, 2011, was canceled due to the 2011 Tropical Storm Lee flood.
-However, the fair returned in style with the 158th edition in 2012 after a one-year hiatus.
+The 157th Fair was scheduled to be held from September 24, 2011, to October 1, 2011, but was canceled due to flooding associated with Tropical Storm Lee.
+However, the fair returned with the 158th edition in 2012 after a one-year hiatus.
 On July 28, 2020, it was announced that the fair has been cancelled for 2020 due to the COVID-19 pandemic.
-Besides 2011 and 2020, there were other cancellations in 1917–18 due to World War I and 1942–44 due to World War II.

-The 166th Bloomsburg Fair had an attendance of 369,791 people.
-The 167th Bloomsburg Fair is planned to run from PREVIEW DAY Friday, 23 September 2021 until Saturday, 1 October 2022.

 Organization

 The Bloomsburg Fair is run and maintained by a board of 13 directors, each in charge of a different aspect of the Fair.
 They are voted in by the thousands of members that hold a share in the Bloomsburg Fair during a yearly meeting.
 Each director has a different term length and can maintain their station as long as the shareholders allow.
 Any member can run for position on the board of directors as long as they have held that share for more than two years.

+Current elected Director positions include: President, Secretary, Treasurer, Superintendent of Ticket Collectors, Superintendent of Police & Parking, Superintendent of the Grandstand, Superintendent of Concessions, Superintendent of Livestock, Superintendent of Horse Racing & Free Stage Entertainment, Superintendent of Agriculture, Superintendent of Horticulture, Superintendent of Arts & Crafts, and Superintendent of Rabbits, Poultry, & School Exhibits.
+The position of Vice President is appointed from within the Superintendent's, and is not an elected position.

 While each director has a specific set of duties they all vote for major changes and additions that happen at the Fair Grounds.